What Is the Average Urgent Care Physician Salary?

 How Urgent Care Aggregate Stats Were Determined

-The data for urgent care doctors below was compiled using data points anonymously contributed to our database between mid-2023 and mid-2024.
-While we typically like to have more data points before assessing aggregate statistics for a specialty, at the time of this article, we only had 60 contributions available.
+The data for urgent care below was compiled using data points anonymously contributed to our database between late-2023 and late-2024.
+While we typically like to have more data points before assessing aggregate statistics for a specialty, at the time of this article, we only had 64 contributions available.
 Smaller datasets may be less representative of the overall landscape of the specialty.
-As such, we remind you to access the full free doctor salary and negotiation database to compare your situation to relevant data.
+As such, we remind you to access the full free doctor salary and negotiation database to compare your situation to relevant data and find apples to apples comparisons.
 A local physician employment contract review attorney can also help you assess what current market trends are in your area.

-Unless otherwise noted, the average salary stats below are for full-time attending urgent care physicians, determined based on a full-time equivalency of an average 36+ hours worked a week.
-Averages for hourly rates were determined by looking at all available rates contributed, regardless of hours worked a week.
+The average full-time salary / earnings stats below are for attending urgent care doctors, determined based on a full-time equivalent of an average 36+ hours worked a week.
 We excluded data contributed by residents and fellows.

 If you haven’t already, please contribute your anonymous physician salary and negotiation data to help others in your specialty.

-How Much Does an Urgent Care Doctor Make in 2024?
+How Much Does an Urgent Care Doctor Make?

-The average annual 2024 salary across all of our contributing urgent care physicians was $289,000, including physicians practicing part time and full time.
+The average annual salary across all of our contributing urgent care doctors was $282,000, including physicians practicing part time and full time (and those who did not specify).
+The median overall reported salary was $292,000.

-The average hourly rate for urgent care doctors was $157/hour.
+The average hourly rate for urgent care doctors was $154/hour.
 To give you a better idea of the range in hourly rates:

 A single average can be misleading, so we break down the average salary and hourly rate further to help you find more relevant comparison points.